 Use the search to find what you are looking for

-The most radical changes to the treatment of CUP patients started with the NICE Guideline on CUP in 2010; the most radical changes to the NHS, since it came into being, took place in April 2013.
-The present organisation is captured here.
-Some patients and carers will wish to know the detail; others will not.
+The most radical changes to the treatment of CUP patients started with the NICE Guideline for CUP in 2010.
 For some carers, helping to steer their loved one through the system, it may be useful to have some background information and to recognise the language used.
-Healthcare professionals may find parts of this page a useful source of information.
-You may find the Cancer Services User Involvement Jargon Buster (March 2013) useful as you read!
+You may find the Cancer Services User Involvement Jargon Buster (March 2013) useful!

-‘No decison about me, without me’ is now a guiding principal in the NHS and ‘Choice’ is an important aspect.
-‘The NHS belongs to the people’ is the strapline for the NHS Constitution which is an important guiding document.
+‘No decision about me, without me’ is a guiding principal in the NHS and ‘choice’ is an important aspect of the NHS Constitution .

-For over a decade, cancer treatment in England and Wales has been directed by The NHS Cancer Plan (2000).
+For decades, cancer treatment in England and Wales has been directed by The NHS Cancer Plan (2000).
 This strategy covers the whole care pathway – from prevention, through early detection and treatment, to end of life care.
 It was supplemented by the Cancer Reform Strategy of 2007.
-This in turn has been “refreshed” by the Coalition Government who introduced Improving Outcomes: a Strategy for Cancer in January 2011.
+This in turn was “refreshed” by the Coalition Government who introduced Improving Outcomes: a Strategy for Cancer in January 2011 and in 2019 the Conservative administration’s Long Term Plan for Cancer.

 The bullet points below are adapted from Osborne, Richard.
 Cancer of Unknown Primary (CUP) in Young A, Clark PI, Selby P, editors.
 Problem Solving in Acute Oncology.
 1st ed.
 Oxford: Clinical Publishing; 2014.